Dodge Challenger Insurance Rates

 Rates are averaged for all Dodge Challenger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on auto insurance not only requires being a low-risk driver, but also having good credit, not filing small claims, and deciding if full coverage is necessary.
-Set aside time to shop around every other policy renewal by requesting rates from direct companies like GEICO, Progressive, and Esurance, and also from local insurance agents.
+Finding cheaper rates on insurance for a Dodge Challenger not only requires being a good driver, but also having above-average credit, not filing small claims, and possibly raising deductibles.
+Invest the time to shop around at every other renewal by getting quotes from direct companies like GEICO, Progressive, and Esurance, and also from local insurance agents.

-- Drivers that have major violations or accidents may be required to pay an average of $1,500 more each year to insure their Challenger
+- Drivers considered higher risk that tend to have accidents or serious violations may be required to pay an average of $1,500 more each year than a safer driver

 - Increasing comprehensive and collision deductibles can save around $375 each year